SaalikLok/lavadocs-obsidian/README.md

 # The Lavadocs Obsidian Plugin

-Welcome to the Lavadocs plugin for Obsidian!
-This plugin seamlessly integrates your Obsidian note-taking experience with Lavadocs, allowing you to share your documents effortlessly.
-Here's everything you need to know to get started.
+Welcome to the [Lavadocs](https://lavadocs.com) plugin for Obsidian!
+This plugin integrates your Obsidian vault with Lavadocs, so it's easy to share one-off documents, whenever you need to.
+Here's everything you need to get started.

-## Features

-- **Seamless Integration**: Connect your Obsidian workspace with Lavadocs to share your documents online.
-- **Simple Sharing**: Push your Obsidian documents directly to the Lavadocs server with just a click.
-- **Flexible Pricing**: Start with 50 free hosted documents and expand your collection with affordable hosting packages.

-## Getting Started

 ### Prerequisites

-- A Lavadocs account is required to use this plugin.
+- A [Lavadocs](https://lavadocs.com) account is required to use this plugin.

 ### Manual Installation